cartigli/vault/xsorted()/III SQL/V Keys & Constraints.md

 ```

 INDICES
-unique keys serve the same role is indexes , but not the reverse !
-indexing allows organization and retrieval of information but also enforces updating of all indices if one is updated
+Unique keys serve the same role is indexes , but not the reverse!
+Indexing allows organization and retrieval of information and enforces updating of all indices if one is updated.
 ```mysql
 ALTER TABLE customers
 DROP INDEX email_address; # drop index , not unique key , and remove parenthesis
 ```

 DEFAULT CONSTRAINT
-ex: No. of Complaints would default to 0 unless specified otherwise
+ex: No. of Complaints would default to 0 unless specified otherwise.
 ```mysql
 CREATE TABLE customers
 (